assasin2gamer/Ipgrabber/README.md

 Grabs first ip of a line (for log analysis)
 It scans through a txt file and finds each unique ip adress and counts duplicates.

+Second box is to remove the first characters of the log for each line.
+It MUST find the ip adress as the FIRST THING.
+So count the character count (including spaces) and input it to remove stuff like dates and other stuff.

 For example:

 213.2.2.2 //3/9/21/ ---> 112.4.2.1 Get package